 Being arrested and charged with a DWI can be a frightening and intimidating experience.
 Before you know it, you’re in the back of a police car and being thrust into a whirlwind of consequences that seem to come at you faster than you can keep up with.
 To make matters worse, DWI accusations are extremely serious and you don’t have a lot of time to react and set yourself up for success.
 That means you shouldn’t hesitate to reach out for help as soon as possible if you find yourself facing these types of charges.

-Here at The Law Offices of Ryan H. Deck, we have extensive experience defending clients against their DWI charges and achieved a remarkable record of success.
-Williamson County DWI Attorney Ryan H. Deck offers personalized legal solutions when you’re accused of an offense, including DWI charges stemming from both alcohol and drug-infused arrests.
+Here at The Law Offices of Ryan H. Deck, we have extensive experience defending clients against DWI charges in Texas and achieved a remarkable record of success.
+Williamson County DWI attorney, Ryan H. Deck, offers personalized legal solutions when you’re accused of an offense, including DWI charges stemming from both alcohol and drug-infused arrests.

 We understand the fear and anxiety you’re experiencing and we know how much of a burden on your life it can be to have to deal with things like license suspensions, large fines, and the other penalties associated with being convicted.
 When you have so little time to formulate your case, you need representation and counsel you can trust, and that’s the type of service we strive to provide each and every one of our clients.

 Many people mistakenly believe that they have no choice other than to plead guilty if they’ve been accused of driving under the influence.
-Nothing could be further from the truth, and in fact there are plenty of ways you could fight back and possibly even walk away from your charges completely free.
+Nothing could be further from the truth!
+In fact, there are plenty of ways you could fight back and possibly even walk away from your charges completely free.
 Having a skilled and experienced Williamson County DWI attorney on your side dramatically increases your chances of being able to do so.

 - Misdemeanor DWI

 - Felony DWI

 - Repeat offender DWI

 What are the potential consequences of a DUI conviction?